If you’re thinking about remodeling some or all of your kitchen, depending on the upgrades, it can be money well-spent!

 Here are some good avenues for finding kitchen islands:

 Have those rectangular florescent flush mount lights lost their appeal?
-Why not upgrade with recess lighting?
+Why not upgrade with recessed lighting?

 Keep in mind that if you want to do a full kitchen upgrade, the cost of your upgrade should be no more than 5-15% of your home’s total value, according to Consumer Reports, but these smaller kitchen upgrades can dramatically improve the look of your kitchen without breaking the bank.